 7) Another submission tool, but it submits your work to social media sites.
 A lot of this submission is meant to boost the ranking of your clips (in addition to getting extra views from people on social networks).

-Alright, back to that keyword tool (problem 1 with this software) and why it’s not very good in my opinion:
+Alright, back to that keyword tool (problem 1 with this software):

-From the things I’ve learned about keywords, including using them for SEO on my sites as well as for videos I’ve made, I have found that in my opinion, the research they are using is not as good as the one I prefer.
+From the things I’ve learned about finding low competition keywords, including using them for SEO on my sites as well as for videos I’ve made, I have found that in my opinion, the research they are using is not as good as the one I prefer.

 For example, the actual keyword tool they provide you with involves you entering vague terms and then the tool itself filling in ideas to be used in addition to the vague ones you used.